zimolab/amake/README.md

     -Y, --yes                                When specified, it will not ask for confirmation before some important operations, such as generating the build script or resetting the app config .etc.

-    --set=<config-paris>                     This option is used with the "appconfig" command.
-It is used to set the value of a specific config item.
-Syntax: --set="config1=value1,config2=value2,...".
-                                             For example, user can change the locale of the app by the following command: amake appconfig --set=locale=en_US

-    --reset                                  This option is used with the "appconfig" command.
-It is used to reset the app config.
-Sometimes, the app config file maybe corrupted, this option will remove the app config file and create a new one with default values.

-    --list                                   This option is used with the "appconfig" command.
-It is used to list all config items and their current values.

-    --edit                                   This option is used with the "appconfig" command.
-It is used to edit the app config file in a text editor.

 """
 ```